rreusser/normalized-interaction-events/README.md

 - `dx`: change in x position from previous event.
 For wheel event returns wheel event deltaX.
 - `dy`: change in y position.
 For wheel event returns wheel event deltaY.
 - `dz`: change in z position.
 For wheel event returns wheel event deltaY.
 Is zero except for wheel events (where it's still almost certainly zero).
+- `dragging`: true while a mouse, touch, or pinch interaction is taking place or for single wheel events.
+Better than using the mouse depressed state for detecting when to assume a drag since you want to be sure that the drag *originated* within the window.
 - `zoomx`: horizontal zoom factor relative to previous event. `1` reflects no change.
 For pinch events only.
 (Interpreting wheel events as a zoom is left to usage.)
 - `zoomy`: vertical zoom factor relative to previous event. `1` reflects no change.
 For pinch events only.
 - `theta`: angle of the second touch relative to the first.
 Nonzero for pinch events only.